device42/device42-docs/docs/infrastructure-management/ipam/switch-ports.md

 import ThemedImage from '@theme/ThemedImage' import useBaseUrl from '@docusaurus/useBaseUrl'

-Switch ports can be auto-discovered using SNMP network discovery.
+Switch ports can be autodiscovered using SNMP network discovery.

 You can bulk add switch ports via [switch templates](switch-templates.md), or use the [Device42 RESTful APIs](https://api.device42.com/#/IPAM) for an easy way to programmatically add or edit many switch ports at once.